 - PET: PET is an even thinner and more minimalistic plastic film.
 It’ll help keep the display free from scratches, but expect nothing beyond that.
 PET screen protectors are easier to install too, but you might run into issues with air bubbles that take a while to fix.

 - Tempered glass: Tempered glass screen protectors are the best option if you want to make sure that the phone display survives a fall.
-You’ll also find a variety of features here, with options like privacy screen guards also available.
-These are thicker than the alternatives, and badly made options will severely affect the touch response and might even skewer the viewing experience.
+These are thicker than the alternatives, and poorly made options will severely affect the touch response and might even skewer the viewing experience.
+You’ll also find a variety of features here, with options like privacy screen guards available.

 Do I need a screen protector?